mlxs01/CS611-Assessment3/Readme.txt

 logic for the Quoridor game.
 This also means implementing the BFS part of the game.
 3/8 - Tony and I went through the code and started debugging the game.
 I connected Tony's methods and other creations to my base program \
 and tried to help with debugging.
 Though, ultimately, Tony did most of the debugging because I cannot read c,:
-3/9 - I am not finishing up the documentation for the whole program and giving the program a wholistic run through to make sure no bugs. \
+3/9 - I am now finishing up the documentation for the whole program and giving the program a wholistic run through to make sure no bugs. \
 It's time to submit!

 ## Citaions